iiitl/Note_Generator/README.md

 It is a static site without a database, notes are persisted temporarily in local storage

+It provides following features

+1. Adding a note
+2. Updating the note
+3. Deleting any note by double-clicking it
+4. Sort the notes by updated date
+5. Uses local storage hence data is available even after refreshing or closing window and safe also as it does not sends it anywhere
+6. drag and drop the notes in starred category
+7. night mode to make it developer friendly XD

 ## Pre Installation

 - [ ] Install the live - server extension in your favorite text editor( ...really helpful)